rajatsuthar/IMDb_clone/README.md

 OMDB API

 Functionality
-Search Movies with Suggestions
+-Search Movies with Suggestions
-Users can search for movies based on keywords with auto-suggestions.
+-Users can search for movies based on keywords with auto-suggestions.
-View Movie Details
+-View Movie Details
-Clicking on a movie card opens a new page with detailed information about the movie.
+-Clicking on a movie card opens a new page with detailed information about the movie.
-Add to Favorites
+-Add to Favorites
-Users can add movies to their favorites list, which is stored using local storage.
+-Users can add movies to their favorites list, which is stored using local storage.
-Delete from Favorites
+-Delete from Favorites
-Users can remove movies from their favorites list.
+-Users can remove movies from their favorites list.

 Data Management